-Walsall is part of the Birmingham and Black Country Nature Improvement Area (NIA), this area is targeted for the delivery of conservation action, as part of a joined-up landscape-scale approach.
-It aims "To achieve long-term environmental gains for the wildlife and people of Birmingham & the Black Country by delivering targeted, on-the-ground, biodiversity projects at a landscape scale."
+Walsall is part of the Birmingham and Black Country Nature Improvement Area (NIA), this area is targeted for the delivery of conservation action, as part of a joinedup landscape-scale approach.
+It aims "To achieve long-term environmental gains for the wildlife and people of Birmingham & the Black Country by delivering targeted, onthe-ground, biodiversity projects at a landscape scale."
 Where possible, development should support the enhancement of Walsall's natural environment having regard to strategic objectives for the maintenance, restoration and creation of ecological and geological assets such as those identified for the Birmingham & Black Country Nature Improvement Area.

-Walsall's wildlife corridors (see Map 7.33) form part of a co-ordinated network which extends across the Black Country, Birmingham and beyond.
+Walsall's wildlife corridors (see Map 7.3€) form part of a co-ordinated network which extends across the Black Country, Birmingham and beyond.
 Other smaller scale features, such as those described in UDP Saved Policy ENV24(b), are also essential for the migration, dispersal and genetic exchange of wild species.
 The importance of wildlife corridors, which provide a network of inter-linked sites, is widely accepted.
 These corridors need not be continuous as 'stepping stone' features can also facilitate the migration and dispersal of wild species.
 Within the environmental network, and the other features described in the policy, the Council will encourage the protection, management and enhancement of the network to provide corridors for wildlife.
 The Council will expect any development within or adjoining the environmental network to make full use of the opportunities for habitat protection, management and creation.
 Development that harms the integrity of the environmental network will therefore not normally be allowed.
-The inclusion of motorways and railway lines as Wildlife corridors is due to the fact that the margins of these may be used by wildlife.
+The inclusion of motorways and railway lines as Wildlife.
 However, their inclusion does not constitute a reason why they should not be utilised for transport and managed accordingly.

-14 https://www.gov.uk/government/organisations/environment-agency
+14 www.gov.uk/government/organisations/environment-agency